taniatsq/tp/docs/UserGuide.md

 ### Creating a class : `create`

-Simultaneously creates a class in the ClassBook and an empty StudentBook.
+Creates a new class.

 ![CreateClassCommand](images/CreateClassCommand.png)

 Format: `create c/CLASS_NAME`

+* This automatically selects the class you created, so you can modify the class immediately!

 Examples:
 * `create c/CS2101`: Creates a class with course code 'CS2101'.